|www.citydesk.us © 2018 by JGC/United Publishing|

 "I never looked at it that way before!"

-Does your organization need an entertaining speaker who can charge your batteries?
-Find out why “I never looked at it that way before!” is a common response to challenging presentations by author/publisher John Gile.
+Does your organization need an entertaining speaker who can evoke “I never looked at it that way before!” responses while conveying tips and tools to strengthen critical thinking, expand creative thinking, enhance coping skills, and increase problem-solving ability?

 Phone: 815.968.6601 • www.citydesk.us